 Butterfly season where we live in Dallas is in the fall and mid-spring.
 Monarch butterflies pass right through Dallas when they fly south for the winter and north for warmer temperatures.

-Science experiments for kids are a fun way to bring the concepts of science to life.
-There are a lot of reasons to do hands on science experiments with kids, but you don’t ever have to do seasonal science experiments.
+Butterfly STEM activities are a fun way to bring the concepts of butterfly science to life.
+There are a lot of reasons to do hands-on science experiments with kids, but you don’t ever have to do seasonal science experiments.